Covering complexions.

 Primer application.

 The next step is what actually makes the fenders "ready-to-spray".
-After sanding of the carbon is completed, we masked off the inner sections along with the sections by the hood, and the door.
+After sanding of the carbon is completed, we masked off the inner section by the door and hood.
+The cut outs were also masked along with the outline to avoid overspray.

 Our end goal is to have partially exposed carbon, only visible when opening the doors, or the hood.
 Once primer is sprayed and has fully dried, sanding is again required to prepare for color coats.